flipside-org/flipside.org/_posts/notes/notes/2014-10-28-clean-energy-investment-in-emerging-markets.md

 category: note

 title: Clean energy investment in emerging markets
-image: note-flipside-berlin.png
+image: note-climatescope.png
 user: olafveerman

 filters: work

-background_color: 77bc1f
+background_color: 62a60a

-featured: false
+featured: true
 featured_image:
   mobile:
-  desktop:
+  desktop: notes/note-climatescope.png
   polaroid:

 related_post:
+  - climatescope
 ---
-{% include content_img.html path="notes/note-flipside-berlin.png" %}
+{% include content_img.html path="notes/note-climatescope.png" %}
 The clean energy sector in emerging markets shows great potential to attract investment.
 Information is key to make good decisions and investors need quality data on issues like a country's legal framework, the availability of financing opportunities, or the presence of local value chains.
 The [Climatescope 2014](http://global-climatescope.org) - launched today - is both a report and tool that provides investors, entrepreneurs and policy makers with information that guides them in their decision making process.

-[IMAGE]

 Originally published by the [Multilateral Investment Fund](http://fomin.org) and [Bloomberg New Energy Finance](http://about.bnef.com), the Climatescope started in 2012 by examining 26 countries in Latin America and the Caribbean.
 For the 2014 edition, they joined forces with [DfID](http://https://www.gov.uk/government/organisations/department-for-international-development) and [USAID](http://www.usaid.gov/powerafrica) to expand the scope and include another 29 countries from Asia and Africa.